Adrian Delia: Controversy

 In 2017, Daphne Caruana Galizia accused Delia of links to a London-based prostitution racket.
 Delia denied the allegation.
 In a later interview, in May 2018, he promised to resign if any such activity is ever found.

 During the same period, in September 2017, Delia was also linked to freemasonry, a link he denied.

 In September 2018, several of Malta's human rights NGOs called out Delia for his comments about foreigners causing a threat to Maltese identity and values, calling them "abhorrent".
 The NGOs were also "shocked and disgusted", saying that by "using inflammatory language and calling for affirmation of the Maltese identity" he had "accused non-Maltese nationals of instilling feelings of fear and insecurity".

 In late December 2018, Delia has been accused of domestic violence, calling for him to step down from the leadership of the PN.
 A women's rights campaigner, Francesca Fenech Conti, has also urged Delia to resign after the domestic violence allegations.
 Democratic Party leader Godfrey Farrugia and former PN general secretary Rosette Thake also urged Delia to resign.

 Income Tax

 January 2018, Dr Delia had reached an agreement with the Inland Revenue Department to start settling dues dating back more than a decade.

-The first bill, which covered the period between 2007 and 2013, totalled €81,751.
+The first bill, which covered the period between 2007 and 2013, totaled €81,751.
 It consisted of €48,374 in unpaid tax, a €4,604 penalty and €28,773 in interest.

 For the period 2014 to 2017 the pending bill of income tax was €64,086.

-Dr Delias In-Laws paid the PN leader around €55,000 on 23 March 2018 and €65,000 on 20 April 2018 to settle his tax bill.
+Dr Delia's in-laws paid the PN leader around €55,000 on 23 March 2018 and €65,000 on 20 April 2018 to settle his tax bill.